-- Year group staff will work together to ensure that appropriately pitched work is set for all groups of pupils across the year group - All planning will take place over TEAMs during their usually PPA time - All work and pre-recorded videos will be uploaded to the Office 365 TEAMs for their year group
+- Year group staff will work together to ensure that appropriately pitched work is set for all groups of pupils across the year group - All planning will take place during their usual PPA time - All work and pre-recorded videos will be uploaded to the Microsoft TEAMs for their year group and sent via link through Class Dojo. - Assignments for each lesson will be created to allow the children to submit work and the teachers to track what has been submitted.

-- Assignments for each lesson will be created to allow the children to submit work and the teachers to track what has been submitted - All work should be set by 4pm the day before to allow parents/carers to access and print anything they wish to. - For those pupils that are unable to access TEAMs work will be sent via email or printed weekly packs created dependent on request.
+- All work should be set by 4pm the day before to allow parents/carers to access and print anything they wish to. - For those pupils that are unable to access TEAMs links will be sent via Class Dojo or printed weekly on request.
+Hard copies of all work can also be delivered on the Friday before the work is set to support families who do not have facilities to print